site is devoted to one of the most misunderstood cars of all time. The 1958

 started a whole segment in the car market.
 The Riviera, the Monte Carlo and

-all the two door Lexus and Mercedes are all just imitators of the original Squarebird concept:
+door Lexus and Mercedes are all just imitators of the original Squarebird concept:

 compact design, unique styling, formal roof, full-length center console, bucket

 seats in front, contoured rear bench seat and two doors.
 This great design

 by George Walker has stood the test of time.
 Initially reviled as the cause